Economic history of France: 1770-1789

 The American War of Independence had led to a reduction of trade (cotton and slaves), but by the 1780s Franco-American trade was stronger than before.
 Similarly, the Antilles represented the major source for European sugar and coffee, and it was a huge importer of slaves through Nantes.
-Paris became France's center of international banking and stock trades, in these last decades (like Amsterdam and London), and the Caisse d'Escompte was founded in 1776.
+Paris became France's center of international banking and stock trading in these last decades, like Amsterdam and London, and the Caisse d'Escompte was founded in 1776.
 Paper money was re-introduced, denominated in livres; these were issued until 1793.

 The later years of Louis XV's reign saw some economic setbacks.
-While the Seven Years' War, 1756–1763, led to an increase in the royal debt and the loss of nearly all of France's North American possessions, it was not until 1775 that the French economy began truly to enter a state of crisis.
-An extended reduction in agricultural prices over the previous twelve years, with dramatic crashes in 1777 and 1786, and further complicated by climatic events such as the disastrous winters of 1785-1789 contributed to the problem.
+While the Seven Years' War, 1756–1763, led to an increase in the royal debt and the loss of nearly all of France's North American possessions, it was not until 1775 that the French economy began to truly enter a state of crisis.
+An extended reduction in agricultural prices over the previous twelve years, with dramatic crashes in 1777 and 1786, further complicated by climatic events such as the disastrous winters of 1785-1789, contributed to the problem.
 With the government deeply in debt, King Louis XVI was forced to permit the radical reforms of Turgot and Malesherbes.
 However, the nobles' disaffection led to Turgot's dismissal and Malesherbes' resignation 1776.
 Jacques Necker replaced them.
 Louis supported the American Revolution in 1778, but the Treaty of Paris (1783) yielded the French little, excepting an addition to the country's enormous debt.
 The government was forced to increase taxes, including the "vingtième."
-Necker had resigned in 1781, to be replaced temporarily by Calonne and Brienne, but he was restored to power in 1788.
+Necker had resigned in 1781, to be replaced temporarily by Calonne and Brienne, but was restored to power in 1788.